-- Consider moving bedtime 20-30 minutes earlier.
 If she's like most toddlers her age, she recently dropped her morning nap (the average age to drop the morning nap is 15 months old).
 That means she's now functioning with less daytime sleep and may need an earlier bedtime.

-- Give her the control she wants.
 Let her choose whether to brush her teeth before or after her bath.
 Allow her to choose which pajamas to wear and which books to read.

-- Streamline her environment.
 Toddlers become overwhelmed by too many choices, so consider limiting the number of books and toys in her bedroom.
 Select a few favorites, and store the rest elsewhere.

-- Keep it simple.
 The routine you describe may be too long for her attention span; she may be ready for sleep halfway through.
 If she starts melting down during the routine, cut it short, soothe her, and say "good night."

 For more tips on designing a simple, effective bedtime routine, see my recent post Building A Better Bedtime at The Well Rested Family.